 MuHa Games Interview – Thea: The Awakening’s launch on Switch was better than PS4/XB1

-Thea: The Awakening released last week on the Nintendo eShop, but has mostly flown under the radar thanks to releasing the same week as Wargroove.
+Thea: The Awakening released last week on the Nintendo eShop.
+This unique take on strategy has mostly flown under the radar thanks to releasing the same week as Wargroove.
 Fans of strategy, god simulators, and 4X games should give it a deeper look, though.

 Thea combines several elements from different game genres to create an entirely new experience that stands on the shoulders of giants.
 MuHa Games is busy with Thea 2: The Shattering and its Early Access launch on Steam, but the dev has graciously answered a few of our questions about the Switch launch.